logo

 Meeting Ringo Starr

-When Bach first saw the iconic drummer of The Beatles Ringo Starr, she was only a teenager among the 55,000 fans at Shea Stadium, cheering on The Beatles during their historic concert in the U.S.
+When Bach first saw the iconic drummer of The Beatles, Ringo Starr, she was only a teenager among the 55,000 fans at Shea Stadium, cheering them on during their historic concert in the U.S.

 Little did she know, she would eventually fall in love with one of the band's members.
 Her journey from model to actress took her to various corners of the world, but it was on the set of "Caveman" that she met Starr.